Welsh 3000 Challenge (14 Peaks)

 Event overview

-The Welsh 3000 Challenge (14 Peaks) is a guided mountain challenge on Saturday 18 July 2026, with a two-day option on 18-19 July 2026.
-The event starts at Pen Y Pass, Capel Curig, and is organised by Climb South West Ltd. Entries open 30 July 2025 and close 12 July 2026.
-Two course options are offered: a 20 hour challenge and a 2 day challenge.
-Entry fees are £299 for the 20 hour challenge and £399 for the 2 day challenge.
-An instalment option is available with 50% payable on entry and the remaining 50% due by 23/05/26.
+The Welsh 3000 Challenge (14 Peaks) takes place on Saturday 18 July 2026 with the meeting location at Pen Y Pass, Capel Curig.
+Organised by Climb South West Ltd, the event offers two guided course options: a 20 hour challenge and a 2 day challenge.
+Entry fees are listed as £299 for the 20 hour challenge and £399 for the 2 day challenge.
+Entries open 30 July 2025 and close 12 July 2026.
+An instalment option is available: a 50% payment on entry and the remaining 50% payable by 23/05/26.